DeepanshuSarawagi/AWS/10-VPC/Route53.md

   ### Public Hosted Zone:
   - This zone determines how traffic is routed on the internet and can be created when you register your domain with Route 53.
+  - Target can be public IP of
+    - EC2 instance
+    - ALB
+    - CloudFront distribution
+    - S3 bucket
   ### Private Hosted Zone:
   - This zone determines how traffic is routed within your Amazon VPC.
 If your resources are not accessible outside of your VPC, you can use any domain name of your wish.
+  - For private hosted zones, you must enable the following VPC settings:
+    - `enableDnsHostnames`
+    - `enableDnsSupport`

 ## Route 53 Records:
   Each record contains: